Wrigley Field: Main entry marquee

-Directly over the main entrance to the stadium stands the most familiar icon of the exterior of the ballpark: a large, red, art deco-style marquee, with "Wrigley Field, Home of Chicago Cubs" painted in white.
-The marquee was installed around 1934, and was originally painted blue with changeable letters—similar to the scoreboard—to announce upcoming games.
-The marquee originally read "Home of the Cubs", which was replaced with "Home of Chicago Cubs" by 1939.
-In years when the Bears played there, the sign was changed appropriately during football season.
+Directly over the main entrance to the stadium stands a large, red, art deco-style marquee, with "Wrigley Field, Home of Chicago Cubs" painted in white.
+The marquee was installed in 1934, and was originally painted green with changeable sections to announce upcoming games.
+By 1939, it was repainted dark blue and the original "Home of the Cubs", was replaced with "Home of Chicago Cubs".
+In years when the Bears played there, the sign was reworded accordingly during football season.
 On March 23, 1960, the Cubs repainted the sign red.

-In 1982, a two-line announcement board was replaced with an electronic LED message board, and a backlit advertising panel was added below (this is now solid red).
-The marquee uses red neon lights at night, showing the familiar "Wrigley Field" in red, with the rest of the sign in darkness.
-A Budweiser Beer slogan was on the lower panel in the early 1980s, around the time when the team added the LED signage.
-Past and present owners of the park have used the marquee in some way as the park's trademark of sorts: the CTA Addison street platform that serves Wrigley Field uses an image of the marquee painted on walls to announce the destination.
+In 1982, the two-line announcement board was replaced with an electronic LED message board, and a backlit advertising panel was added below (which is now solid red).
+The marquee uses red neon lights at night, showing "Wrigley Field" in red, with the rest of the sign in darkness.
+A Budweiser logo was on the lower panel in the early 1980s, around the time when the team added the LED signage.
+The Chicago Transit Authority Addison street platform that serves Wrigley Field uses an image of the marquee painted on walls to announce the destination.
 In November 2010, the marquee was painted purple with an Allstate Insurance logo for the Northwestern Wildcats, who played as the home team against the Illinois Fighting Illini in a Big Ten football game.

-In 2015, a Toyota emblem was placed on the lower panel just below the LED sign on the marquee; previously, the area was used for logos of transient corporate sponsors and team initiatives.
+In 2015, a Toyota logo was placed on the lower panel just below the LED sign on the marquee; previously, the area was used for logos of transient corporate sponsors and team initiatives.
 Toyota, one of the team's "legacy partners", began displaying other signage in and around the park in 2016, including branding on all of its parking lots.

 The marquee was temporarily removed and restored for the 2016 season, including new paint, a new LED display board, and new neon lights.
 The back of the sign was given a new green paint job as well, which can now be seen from inside the terrace level.